Crash & Bernstein

-Crash & Bernstein is an American sitcom on Disney XD, which premiered on October 8, 2012, and ended on August 11, 2014.
-Created by Eric Friedman, the series centered on a boy with three sisters who wishes to have a brother.
-His wishes come true when he builds his own brother.
+Crash & Bernstein is an American television sitcom created by Eric Friedman that aired on Disney XD from October 8, 2012, to August 11, 2014.
+The series stars Cole Jensen, Landry Bender, Oana Gregory, and Aaron R. Landon, with Sesame Street and Muppets performer Tim Lagasse as the voice and puppeteer for Crash.
+Greg Ballora works as the puppet captain.
+It centers on a boy with three sisters who wishes to have a brother.
+His wish comes true when he builds his own brother.
 Production for the series began in April 2012.

 Disney XD renewed the series for a second season on April 15, 2013, which premiered on October 7, 2013.
 On August 11, 2014, the series was cancelled after 39 episodes.

-Sesame Street and Muppets performer Tim Lagasse stars as the voice and puppeteer for Crash.
-Greg Ballora works as the puppet captain.

 Premise

 Wyatt Bernstein is a boy who lives with his mom Mel and his sisters Cleo, Jasmine and Amanda in the city of Portland, Oregon (the location was revealed in the series intro).
 For his 12th birthday, Wyatt is taken to a store called Build-A-Bestie where he creates a puppet named Crash, who joins the family as the brother he always wanted.
 Crash and Wyatt must deal with the sisters, while having their brotherly differences and still watching each other's back.